Lifemap-ToL/lifemap-back/README.md

 ### Optional test frontends deployment

-This repository also contains two test frontends which are deployable on the backend server (it should also possible to deploy them on another machine).
+This repository also contains two test frontends which are deployable on the backend server (it should also be possible to deploy them on another machine).
 These are development frontends, the real one is in the [lifemap-front](https://github.com/Lifemap-ToL/lifemap-front) repository.

 To deploy these frontends: